Film and Television

 COM FT 521

 Teaches students how to market their creative works online.
-Students learn to identify targeted marketing and distribution platforms for new websites, video channels, series, and blogs, etc., and how to use social media to find an audience, generate buzz, and identify potential funding sources.
+Students learn to identify targeted marketing and distribution platforms for new websites, pilots, video channels, series, and blogs.
+Explores how to use social media to find an audience, generate buzz, and identify potential funding sources.
 Students also learn practical entrepreneurial tools needed to organize their creative work as a business venture.
 4 cr.

 COM FT 522